eFocus - March 2017

 Baltimore magazine's 31st annual Top Doctors Survey is underway and we encourage all physicians to participate.
 This is historically one of the best-read features (and most sought-after back issues) of Baltimore.
 The magazine is asking you to refer several physicians in 100-plus specialties to whom you would send a member of your own family for treatment.
 UM UCH had a good showing in the 2016 survey (26 doctors, 3 of whom were named in multiple categories) and we're hoping to do even better this year!

-You can take the survey online at baltimoremagazine.net/about/top-doctors-survey; tentative deadline is July 1st.
+You can take the survey online at baltimoremagazine.net/about/top-doctors-survey; the deadline for the survey has passed.

 All providers will have to have to register for the Prescription Drug Monitoring Program through CRISP.
 Provider education will be coming and must be completed by July 1st.
 To expedite the process with CRISP, Single Sign On (SSO) will be coming soon.
 The policy changes were made in response to the increasing number of opioid-related deaths in Maryland.
 View the policy changes.